amschel99/node-utils/Readme.md

 ```
-The implementation of the endpoints you want to test depends on you.
-In the example above, we seed our database with products and users from files, product.seed.js and user.seed.js.
-The controllers for this endpoints use models named Product and User in their logic.
-Read along to see how this works.
+In the example above, we seed our database with products and users from files, product.seed.js and user.seed.js which are located at "/path/to/seedFiles".
 **Parameters:**

 - `databaseName` (Type: string): The name of the MongoDB database to be used for seeding.